About

 “The complacency of those entrusted to protect children is not a neutral failure.
 In the absence of action, complacency becomes complicity.”

-If you found this page, you may already know what a certain type of post-separation and divorce abuse feels like, which is commonly referred to as parental alienation, or you may be trying to understand what is happening in the relationship with the child you love.
-This site was created to bring that experience into Maine’s consciousness: to give it a name, to map where it intersects with Maine state laws, to demand recognition and enforcement of existing laws, to demand public awareness and advocacy, and to speak honestly about its costs, including long-term costs.
+If you found this page, you may already know what a certain type of post-separation and divorce domestic violence coercive control feels like, or you may be trying to understand what is happening in the relationship with the child you love.
+This website was created to bring the experience into Maine’s consciousness: to give it a name, to map where it intersects with Maine state laws, to demand recognition and enforcement of these existing laws, to offer public awareness through advocacy, and to speak honestly about its costs, including long-term costs for children.
 It is written anonymously, out of respect for the privacy of a mother and child.
 It is offered in solidarity with every Maine family living through it.

 I am a mother in Maine, a survivor of domestic violence, which was also perpetrated right in front of my child, and of a particular kind of coercive control post-separation and divorce.
 What I lived with and still live with is what happens when a child is systematically turned against a parent – mother or father – who did nothing to deserve that loss.
 The harm to both the child and the targeted parent is real, documented, and lasting.
 I cannot reach my own daughter the way a mother should.
 The grief of this loss does not have an off switch.

 Yet, sadly, I’ve learned that I am not alone.
-There are many other targeted parents in Maine, mothers and fathers, living in the same grief of loss, and suffering in the silence of it.
-There are children and adult child survivors carrying wounds they should never have to carry, absent the support they so desperately need, and lack the insight and language to give their experience a name, and thus, seek out help.
-Some of these children are now adults of every age group, and are walking through their lives, unaware, unhealed, and being internally shaped by the fictitious narratives constructed by one of the two most important people in their lives, and should be safe with.
-This harm follows children well into their adulthood and into their own families, should they have them one day.
-As I understand from the published literature of experts, adult children who experienced a certain type of child psychological abuse, commonly called “parental alienation,” as children report lasting damage to their mental health, capacity for trust, self-sufficiency, self-identity, and intimate relationships.
+There are many targeted parents in Maine, mothers and fathers, living in the same deep grief of ambiguous loss, and suffering in the silence of it.
+There are children and adult child survivors carrying wounds they should never have to carry, absent the support they so desperately need, and lacking the insight and language to give their experience a name, and thus, seek out the appropriate help.
+Some of these children are now adults in every age group, and are walking through their lives, unaware, unhealed, and being internally shaped by the fictitious narratives constructed by one of the two most important people in their lives, and should be safe with.
+This harm follows them into their own families, should they have them one day.
+As I understand from the published literature of experts, adult children who experienced a certain type of child psychological abuse post-separation and divorce, commonly called “parental alienation,” as children report lasting damage to their mental health, capacity for trust, self-sufficiency, self-identity, and intimate relationships.

 This is why I write.